vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/CarbonBlack/README.md

 2 - Change Device Policy action, with the following parameters:

-   - **Action Type** parameter - UPDATE_POLICY - Change the device policy on a device with Carbon Black Sensor to a new one defined on the Policy ID.
+   - **Action Type** parameter - UPDATE_POLICY - Change the device policy on a single device with Carbon Black Sensor to a new one defined on the Policy ID.

    - **Device Id[0]** parameter - Carbon Black Device ID where the action will be executed, use ${deviceinfo_deviceid} lookup value when performing automation.